kaificial/queensu-webring/README.md

-# QueensU-Webring
+# QUEENSU-WEBRING
 A webring connecting students and alumni at Queen's University in Kingston, Ontario.

 **[Visit the live webring](https://queensu-webring.ca)** | **[How to join](#joining)** | **[Widget examples](#widget-examples)**

 ## What is a webring?
-Webrings are collections of personal websites connected in a ring structure, allowing visitors to discover new sites by navigating between them.
-Popular in the early web, they're making a comeback as a way to build community and make personal sites more discoverable.
-The QueensU Webring brings together current students and alumni to showcase their portfolios, projects, and personal spaces on the web.
+Webrings are collections of personal websites connected in a ring structure, making personal sites more discoverable while building community.
+The Queen's Webring brings together current students and alumni to showcase their portfolios, projects, and personal spaces on the web.

 ## Joining
 **Eligibility:** Current students or alumni of a recognized program at Queen's University (Kingston, ON, Canada).